waylonflinn/arrayloader/README.md

 TypedArray reading utility, Browserify aware.

-Use `fs.readFile` when directly required.
-Use XHR when being browserified.
+Uses `fs.readFile` in node, and XHR when browserified.

 ## Installation